e-sterling/Nmap-Scan.PS1/README.md

 **Location**
 The location of the nmap executable
-  Defaults to "nmap" (assumes nmap directory is in the PATH)
+  Defaults to "nmap" (assumes nmap directory is in the $PATH)

 ## Examples
     dir *.txt | .\Nmap-Scan